What is Long Term Care Insurance?

-Important note: if your parent is forgetful or mismanaging their finances, you want to make sure their long term care insurance premium is paid each month, and on time, otherwise their investment will be lost.
+Important note: If your parent is forgetful or having a hard time managing their finances, you want to make sure their long term care insurance premium is paid each month, and on time, otherwise their investment will be lost.

-As an alternative, hybrid long term insurance policies are another choice.
-These are often called “linked” or combined because these policies feature a life insurance component with a long term care rider.
-These hybrid policies are paid with a single upfront premium and are often more expensive than a traditional policy.
+Hybrid long term insurance policies are another option.
+These are often called “linked,” or combined, because these policies feature a life insurance component with a long term care rider.
+Hybrid policies are paid with a single upfront premium and are often more expensive than a traditional policy.
 Long term care is paid using part of the death benefit to pay for expenses related to daily care, including home care and assisted living.
 And if an individual never uses their long term care benefits, their beneficiaries will receive the death benefit in full when they pass away.
 Therefore, hybrid life insurance policies guarantee some returned value.